strawberrymusicplayer/strawberry/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/jonaskvinge)
 =======================

 Strawberry is a music player and music collection organizer.
 It is a fork of Clementine released in 2018 aimed at music collectors and audiophiles.
-It's written in C++ using the Qt 5 or 6 toolkit.
+It's written in C++ using the Qt toolkit.

 ![Browse](https://www.strawberrymusicplayer.org/pictures/screenshot-002-large.png)